-You're reading this because you're looking for info on legacy custom integrations - an outdated way for teams to integrate with Slack.
-These integrations lack newer features and they will be deprecated and possibly removed in the future.
+Using legacy custom integrations is an outdated way for teams to integrate with Slack.
+Legacy custom integrations lack newer features and will be deprecated and possibly removed in the future.
 We do not recommend their use.

 Building a bot enables conversations between users and your app in Slack.